Those Tie-breaks Again

 And so we arrive at the most used tie-break in the World of Chess – the Buchholz.
 It is invented in 1932 by Bruno Buchholz and it is in use ever since, gradually putting aside another complicated system – the Sonnerborn-Berger.
 It is basically a sum of the opponents points.
 The more points your opponent make, the higher score you’ll get.
 The logic behind it is that the player who’s Buchholz score is higher, played more stronger opponents compared to the one with lower score, and he deserves to be ahead in the final standings.

-Once in a school tournament here in Bangkok I witnessed this situation: In a six rounds Swiss System tournament, one round before the end, Player A has a perfect 5/5 score.
-Player B has 4/5 score, having lost the first round.
-They face each other in the last round.
+Once in a school tournament here in Bangkok I witnessed this situation: In a six rounds Swiss System tournament, one round before the end, Player A had a perfect 5/5 score.
+Player B had 4/5 score, having lost the first round.
+They faced each other in the last round.
 Player B wins the game, but Player A wins the tournament, because the tie-break system in use is Buchholz.
 Not being able to understand the cruel logic behind the decision, Player B bursts into tears.
 He had won his rival, but his rival still wins the trophy.
 The parents of Player B are upset and all the explanations in the World cannot convince them that the regulations are just.

 Most experience players would agree that the Buchholz tie-breaking system is more fair because it awards players who played against stronger opponents and overall, had more difficult tournament to play.
 They are use to the idea that the mutual game is less relevant than the overall performance.